edgepointlearning/edgepointlearning.github.io/collections/_drafts/2099-01-01-sample-post.md

 image: gcw/mance.jpg
 #imagepos: "top right" # optional to change hero image position. default is "center center"

-excerpt: This is a sample BLOG POST.
+meta: This is a sample BLOG POST.
 It's here so you can see how text and images can be formatted in a blog post.
 author: {
   name: "Michelle Moorhead",
   title:  "Executive Director, Teen Lifeline",